The county where Black women hold power — a few miles from the White House

 “Put the baby in the stroller,” Alsobrooks remembers saying.
 “Let’s go.”

-Russell’s confidence had been shaken on the first day of work at a a different job, when her boss, a White man, told her to be “more measured” and warned that she could come on too strong.
+Russell’s confidence had been shaken on the first day of work at a different job, when her boss, a White man, told her to be “more measured” and warned that she could come on too strong.
 Working with Alsobrooks and the other women, she said, allowed her to be her authentic self.

 “There’s a care and concern,” she said.
 "Not just for my well-being, but an encouragement to be the best person I was meant to be.”